-The lower Ottawa River Pathway heading west out of the town of Ottawa is a long 20 km bicycle ride with many options on the route.
+The lower Ottawa River Pathway heading east out of the town of Ottawa is a long 20 km bicycle ride with many options on the route.
 This scenic and tranquil journey is a completely different cycling experience than the Upper Ottawa R. route I reviewed earlier.

 Unlike that ride, this one is more rustic, a natural setting and hilly (for some) with fewer manicured parks or crowds.
 And much of it is not paved.

 The section that is crushed fine gravel is the 9 km length running down along the water’s edge.
 An easy spin on level ground if you have a hybrid or gravel bike with medium width tires.